 Here are some other helpful supplements for allergies:

 - Vitamin C is a general anti-allergy vitamin that will help.
-Dogs experience allergic symptoms when an allergen-antibody complex causes mast cells to release histamine and other allergy mediating chemicals.
-Vitamin C helps to stabilize mast cells so they are less likely to release these substances.
+With allergies, an allergen-antibody complex causes mast cells to release allergy mediating chemicals.
+Vitamin C helps to stabilize mast cells so they’re less likely to release those chemicals.

-- Omega-3 fatty acids can help alleviate the inflammation associated with allergies.
+- Omega-3 fatty acids can help ease the inflammation associated with allergies.
 Digestive enzymes will also reduce inflammation.
 These can be fed with meals to aid digestion and feed beneficial bacteria.
-It is important to not supplement with digestive enzymes if the intestinal flora is out of balance.
+It’s important not to supplement with digestive enzymes if intestinal flora is unbalanced.

 - Bioflavinoids, including quercetin and hesperidin, contain antihistamine compounds.

-- Finally, fresh, whole foods rich in antioxidants will reduce free radical activity and help to heal the gut and skin.
-These include grape seed extract, vitamins C and E, beta carotene and alpha lipoic acid amongst others.
-Bovine colostrum, whey protein isolate and L-Gluatamine are other products that can help heal the gut.
+- Finally, fresh, whole foods rich in antioxidants will reduce free radical activity.
+They’ll also help to heal the gut and skin.
+These include grape seed extract, vitamins C and E, beta carotene and alpha lipoic acid.
+Bovine colostrum, whey protein isolate and L-Gluatamine are also good for the gut.